pivotal/docs-tas-adapter/supported-cf-cli-commands.md

 # cf CLI commands supported by Application Service Adapter

-On this page, you can learn about the Cloud Foundry command-line interface (cf CLI) commands and options that are supported by Application Service Adapter.
+In this topic, you can learn about the Cloud Foundry command-line interface (cf CLI) commands and options that are supported by Application Service Adapter.

 Application Service Adapter supports the following cf CLI commands by providing